-In 2020 the SRB made a request to banks for resolution reports with the aim of collecting information for drawing up and implementing resolution plans, including calibrating Minimum Required Eligible Liabilities (MREL) targets.
-During the collection of this data, Resolution Reports were requested from the 120 banking groups in scope of the exercise.
+In 2021 the SRB made a request to banks for resolution reportswith the aim of collecting information for drawing up and implementing resolution plans, including calibrating Minimum Required Eligible Liabilities (MREL) targets from banking groups in scope of the exercise.

-- To support high quality and complete data, the resolution reports should be submitted in line with the published guidance, with validation checks performed by the bank ensuring reconciliation with its FINREP and COREP regulatory reporting requirements (where applicable).
-See guidance documents below.
+- To support high quality and complete data, the resolution reports should be submitted in line with the published guidance, with validation checks performed by the bank ensuring, among others, reconciliation with its FINREP and COREP regulatory reports (where applicable) as detailed in the List of additional data checks below.

 - Banks should ensure that they have the necessary IT processes in place to facilitate a timely, controlled and robust reporting process generating consistent and reliable results.

-The scope of the reports has evolved to reflect the needs for resolution planning, while limiting the burden of reporting for the groups and entities.
+The scope of the reports has evolved to reflect the needs of resolution planning, while limiting the burden of reporting for banks.
 Nevertheless, the SRB retains the flexibility to request additional information wherever and whenever it deems necessary to do so.

-As concerns the reporting perimeters, (Sub)-Consolidated views are based on the prudential scopes of consolidation, whereas Resolution Groups are to be defined by Internal Resolution Teams, in collaboration with the respective institutions.
+As concerns the reporting perimeters, (Sub)-Consolidated views are based on the prudential or resolution scopes of consolidation, whereas Resolution Groups are to be defined by Internal Resolution Teams, in collaboration with the respective institutions.

 The SRB is responsible for centralising resolution reporting for banks under its remit, before these are transferred to the European Banking Authority (EBA).

 Note that the reports listed below will be collected by the SRB from NRAs exclusively in XBRL format.
 As was the case in previous collections, NRAs will communicate banks’ reporting requirements, as determined in collaboration with the SRB.

 |EBA Template number||EBA Template code||Name of the template or group of templates||EBA Short name||SRB Replacement Report||SRB Reference||Reporting deadline|